 Qureshi believes the next step in preventing AKI after ICH is to use serum creatinine and other markers to identify high-risk patients, then use proactive measures to carefully manage intravenous fluids and avoid medications that are more likely to cause or worsen AKI.

-In addition to Qureshi, the study authors include fellow MU School of Medicine collaborators Wei Huang, MA and Iryna Lobanova, MD, research specialists in the Department of Neurology; and Kunal Malhotra, MD, an associate professor of clinical medicine.
+In addition to Qureshi, the study authors include fellow MU School of Medicine collaborators Wei Huang, MA and Iryna Lobanova, MD, research specialists in the Department of Neurology; and Kunal Malhotra, MD, a former associate professor of clinical medicine.

 The study, “Systolic Blood Pressure Reduction and Acute Kidney Injury in Intracerebral Hemorrhage,” was recently published by the journal Stroke.
 Research reported in this publication was supported by grants from the National Institute of Neurological Disorders and Stroke and the Cerebral and Cardiovascular Center.
 The contents of this publication do not necessarily represent the official views of the funding agencies.